uhasker/getting-things-done-in-next-js/src/01-a-brief-introduction-to-javascript/02-primitive-data-types.md

 A **variable** is simply a storage location that contains a value and is referred to by a symbolic name.
 This sounds very fancy, but it just means that there is a value stored somewhere, and we can refer to it using a symbolic name that does not change—even when the value itself does.

-For example, you could have a variable `age` which has the value `20`.
+For example, we could have a variable `age` which has the value `20`.
 In this case, we say that `age` is equal to `20`:

 ![](images/variable.png)